opeik/tekken-handbook/Basics/Movement.md

 though, since you’re not able to guard while moving forwards, and the opponent's long range attacks will clip you before you can close in.

-{% include video.html url="UnhealthyChiefCobra" class="float-right float-figure"
+{% include video.html url-small="ShamefulNaiveDegu" url-large="UnhealthyChiefCobra"
+class="float-right float-figure"
 description="Despite Kazuya's jabs moving him forward, Korean Back Dashing causes them to whiff" %}

 So how can we damage the opponent?
 One method is to enter your opponent's attack range to bait them